donnchawp/old-comment-cleaner/readme.txt

 Old Comment Cleaner is a WordPress plugin that allows you to clean old comment data based on user-defined settings.
 You can specify the age of comments to clean whih will replace email addresses and names, and delete author URLs associated with the comments.

+The "Confirm Cleaning" checkbox must be checked before any destructive actions are taken.
+When comments are cleaned, they will have any or all of the following done:

+* Email addresses will be replaced with "example@example.com".
+* Names will be replaced with "Anonymous Guest".
+* Website URLs will be replaced with an empty string.

 == Installation ==

 1. Upload the `old-comment-cleaner` folder to the `/wp-content/plugins/` directory.